Barjak/OED_unpack_tools.py/README.md

 # OED_unpack_tools.py

 The Oxford English Dictionary published a version of the dictionary on CD.
 It is a terrible program.
-It's a barebones GUI written in Neko/Haxe with a very obscure widget library.
-It's not cross-platform either.
+It is a Windows-specific GUI written in Neko/Haxe with a very obscure widget library.

 Turns out the file `oed.t` is about 1000 zlib archives concatenated together with their headers zeroed out.
 I'm not sure exactly how to parse the markup language it uses.
-I was able to convert their in-house entity references into something more familiar, but it's still not ideal.
+It uses custom character entity references and I haven't yet found where the definitions are stored.
+However, I was able to generate an ad-hoc list of definitions.

 The script unpacks all 1000 raw files, then it parses it with PyParsing (taking care to substitute entity references), then it restructures it as 1000 JSON files and deletes the raw files. <sub><sup>(The JSON output leaves a lot to be desired I feel.
 Feel free to contribute.)</sup></sub>